Founded in Australia in 1914 by a young Scot called Alexander MacRae. Acquired by Pentland in 1991. Distributed in Australia by True Alliance.

 |Speedo International Ltd|

-The 2020 Fashion Transparency Index reviewed 250 of the world's largest fashion brands and retailers and ranked them according to how much they disclose about their social and environmental policies, practices and impacts.
-Brands owned by this company scored 34%, signifying it is publishing suppliers lists as well as detailed information about their policies, procedures, social and environmental goals, supplier assessment and remediation processes, and is more likely to be addressing issues such as living wages and collective bargaining.
-The average score was 23% and the highest score was 73%.
+The 2021 Fashion Transparency Index reviewed 250 of the world's largest fashion brands and retailers and ranked them according to how much they disclose about their social and environmental policies, practices and impacts.
+Brands owned by this company scored 53%, signifying that it is publishing detailed supplier lists and the vast majority of policies, procedures and future goals.
+The average score was 23% and the highest score was 78%.

 This 2007 investigative report into a Chinese sweatshop reveals how workers are: cheated of 40% of their wages, illegally forced to work overtime, set gruelling production pace, routinely handling dangerous chemicals, and verbally abused.
 Their customers include Speedo, Toys 'R' Us and Carrefour.
 [Listed under Information due to age of report]